dcog989/OptiScaler/README.md

 ## Which APIs and Upscalers are Supported?
-Currently OptiScaler can be used with DirectX 11, DirectX 12 and Vulkan but each API has different sets of upscaler options.
+Currently OptiScaler can be used with DirectX 11 (DX11), DirectX 12 (DX12) and Vulkan but each API has different sets of upscaler options:

+- DirectX 11
+    - FSR2 2.2.1 (Default, native DX11)
+    - FSR3 3.1.1 (unofficial port to native DX11)
+    - XeSS 1.x.x, FSR2 2.1.2, 2.2.1, FSR3 3.1.0 & FSR2 2.3.2 (via background DX12 process*)
+    - DLSS (native DX11)

+ [*] This implementations uses a background DX12 process to enable use of DX12-only upscalers.
+There is a 10-15% performance penalty for this method.
+Also, native DX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has it's own problems but some of them are avoided by OptiScaler. **These implementations do not support Linux** and will result in black screen.

-#### For DirectX 12
+- DirectX 12
     - XeSS 1.x.x (Default)
     - FSR2 2.1.2, 2.2.1
     - FSR3 3.1.0 & FSR2 2.3.2
     - DLSS

-#### For DirectX 11
-- FSR2 2.2.1 (Default, native DX11)
-- FSR3 3.1.1 (unofficial port to native DX11)
-- XeSS 1.x.x, FSR2 2.1.2, 2.2.1, FSR3 3.1.0 & FSR2 2.3.2 (via background DX12 processing) [*]
-- DLSS (native DX11)

-[*] This implementations uses a background DirectX12 device to be able to use Dirext12 only upscalers.
-There is %10-15 performance penalty for this method but allows much more upscaler options.
-Also native DirectX11 implementation of FSR 2.2.1 is a backport from Unity renderer and has it's own problems which some of them avoided by OptiScaler. **These implementations do not support Linux** and will result in black screen.

-#### For Vulkan
+- Vulkan
     - FSR2 2.1.2 (Default)
     - FSR2 2.2.1
     - FSR3 3.1.0 & FSR2 2.3.2
     - DLSS

 ## Compilation